nicholaswmin/dyno/README.md

 log all metrics of the primary/main.

-> note: even though the primary records its values as a histogram,
+> **note:** Some primary metrics such as `primary.backlog` are not duration
-> it doesn't actually record timings, only counts.
+> metrics - they are counters, so logging anything other than
-> // @TODO fix, log timings
+> their `.count` property doesnt make any sense.

 #### `.threads()`